Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 Mistake 1: Apologizing for the price increase

-Course correction: State matter-of-factly.
+Course correction: state it in a calm, direct way.
 “Our pricing is increasing to $4,500 effective [date] to reflect expanded service and increased value delivered.”
-No apology needed.
-No justification beyond value alignment.
+No apology needed and no extra justification beyond alignment with the value you provide.
 Confidence signals value.

-Mistake 4: Raising prices without improving value communication
+Mistake 4: Raising prices without improving how you communicate value

-Validation Checklist: How to Know Prevention Is Working
+Validation Checklist: How to Know Your Underpricing Prevention Protocol Is Working

 Week 2: